 In many cases, financial professionals will need to work closely with each spouse’s divorce attorneys in order to create an equitable division of property.
 It may take several weeks for a divorce team to accurately value a business, research real estate transactions, analyze stock options and investments, and organize retirement or 401k accounts.
 Once an accurate picture of the couple’s financial state is drawn, the attorneys can begin negotiating on their client’s behalf.

 In addition to managing and dividing a couple’s finances, spouses with children will also have to create a child support and child custody arrangement.
 When a high-asset divorce, it is especially important for spouses to be honest with each other about their work and travel schedules.
 If one parent is required to work 70 or 80 hours a week, or is overseas on business every month, it would not be fair to the children to give sole custody to that parent.
 Plus, it could lead to costly returns to court later when those absences are discovered.

 In addition to custody concerns, a judge will expect parents to work together to keep their children’s lives as stable as possible.
 This will include the child’s standard of living, schooling, and housing arrangements.
 Often, high-income parents will need to pay more in child support or spousal support in order to make this possible.

 Successfully completing a high-asset divorce case requires skilled assistance and teamwork.
-At Ashby Law, our attorneys are experienced in handling divorce cases between high-income individuals, and will work with your team of financial and business advisors to create a plan that works for you.
+At Pacific Northwest Family Law, our attorneys are experienced in handling divorce cases between high-income individuals, and will work with your team of financial and business advisors to create a plan that works for you.
 Discover what we can do for you by calling 509-572-3700.